-Meet EVA HAMANS.
+Meet Eva Hamans.
 A woman whose brightness comes from her free spirit and love for adventures.
-She is a traveller and a woman who celebrates her journey of growth.
+She is a traveler and a woman who celebrates her journey of growth.

 T: What do you think about workaholism?